There are a variety of reasons why businesses or consultants may choose to operate via a limited company.

 The lower earnings limit

-For 2024/5, the limit is £6,396 per year.
-As a director, you will want to be earning above this to maintain your entitlement to future benefits and state pensions.
+The LEL for 2025/6 is £6,500 per year.
+As a director, you will want to earn above this to maintain your entitlement to future benefits and state pensions.

 The primary threshold (Employees’ NI)

-For 2024/25 the primary threshold is £12,570.
-The aim is to sit below this.
-If you earn above this threshold you will have to start paying NICs.
+The primary threshold for 2025/26 is £12,570.
+The aim is to stay below this.
+If you earn above this threshold, you will have to start paying NICs.

-If in some weeks or months you earn over the primary threshold, you will pay Class 1 NICs (even if your annual income overall is less than the primary threshold).
+If you earn over the primary threshold in some weeks or months, you will pay Class 1 NICs (even if your annual income overall is less than the primary threshold).

 Fluctuation in earnings may mean you may pay NICs within some periods and not in others and so budgeting for this is essential.